hirosystems/clarinet/docs/feature-guides/clarinet-js-sdk.md

 getContractsInterfaces(): Map<string, ContractInterface>
 ```

 Returns the interfaces of the project contracts.
-It returns a Map of Contracts, the keys are the contract addresses.
+This method returns a Map of Contracts; the keys are the contract addresses.
 The interfaces contain information such as the available functions, data-vars and maps, NFTs, and the FTs defined in the contract.
 It can be used to get the list of the contracts and iterate of it.